 - Due to the rapid onset of action of the ophthalmic antihistamines, most trials used the conjunctival allergen challenge model to establish the relative efficacy of these formulations compared to placebo.
 The results of these trials demonstrated improvements in symptoms, especially for itching, in those treated with ophthalmic antihistamines and antihistamines/mast cell stabilizers compared to placebo. - Several studies have been conducted to directly compare ophthalmic ketotifen and ophthalmic olopatadine.
 These studies have produced mixed results, generally demonstrating no difference between the agents.
 Results of some studies suggest that ophthalmic olopatadine may be preferred and better tolerated by patients (Avunduk et al 2005, Berdy et al 2000, Borazan et al 2009, Ganz et al 2003, Leonardi et al 2004).
 There are limited head-to-head studies that compare the clinical efficacy of the other ophthalmic antihistamines to one another, and all are considered equally efficacious at improving ocular allergy symptoms.
 While some studies reported statistically significant differences in symptom scores, the overall clinical significance of these differences is not known, as many of these trials were conducted using single doses of study medication (in the conjunctival allergen challenge model) and generally enrolled a small number of patients.
-A Cochrane review of topical antihistamines for treatment of allergic conjunctivitis concluded that topical antihistamines and mast cell stabilizers reduce symptoms short-term.
-Data for the long-term use of topical antihistamines are lacking (Castillo et al 2015). - Clinical data supporting the FDA approval of cetirizine ophthalmic solution were from two Phase 3 studies that evaluated the efficacy and safety of the drug compared with vehicle in the treatment of allergen-induced conjunctivitis using a conjunctival allergen challenge model (Malhotra et al 2019, Meier et al 2018).
+A Cochrane review of topical antihistamines for treatment of allergic conjunctivitis concluded that topical antihistamines and mast cell stabilizers reduce symptoms temporarily.
+Data for the long-term use of topical antihistamines are lacking (Castillo et al 2015). - A study compared efficacy of daily use of alcaftadine (n = 60), olopatadine (n = 60), and bepotastine (n = 60) for 14 days in 180 patients with mild-to-moderate allergic conjunctivitis.
+At day 14, the total ocular symptom score (TOSS) had significantly reduced from baseline scores in all 3 groups.
+Although the authors describe a statistically significant difference between groups in mean TOSS score at day 14, this was a post hoc assessment and the clinical significance of this difference is unclear.
+No significant differences in adverse events were observed between the 3 groups (Ayyappanavar et al 2021). - Clinical data supporting the FDA approval of cetirizine ophthalmic solution were from two Phase 3 studies that evaluated the efficacy and safety of the drug compared with vehicle in the treatment of allergen-induced conjunctivitis using a conjunctival allergen challenge model (Malhotra et al 2019, Meier et al 2018).
 Approximately 100 subjects were randomized in each study.
-Results revealed that ophthalmic cetirizine administered 15 minutes or 8 hours before the challenge results in significantly reduced ocular itching at all time points post-challenge (p<0.0001) compared to vehicle in both studies.
+Results revealed that ophthalmic cetirizine administered 15 minutes or 8 hours before the challenge results in significantly reduced ocular itching at all time points post-challenge (p < 0.0001) compared to vehicle in both studies.
 Additionally, significant improvement in chemosis, eyelid swelling, tearing, ciliary redness, episcleral redness, and nasal symptoms were observed with cetirizine.
 The ophthalmic solution was well-tolerated and was associated with a low incidence of mild adverse events.